Citytv: Expansion beyond Toronto

+Ownership changes

+Bell Globemedia had intended to retain CHUM's Citytv system while divesting CHUM's A-Channel stations and Alberta cable channel Access to get the CRTC to approve the acquisition.

 In October 2006, Citytv launched a daily national newscast, CityNews International, which was produced in Toronto for broadcast on the western Canadian stations and on CHUM's Toronto news channel CP24.
 The Edmonton and Calgary stations also began broadcasting a daily 30-minute magazine show, Your City, instead of a full-fledged newscast.
 The Vancouver news operation, which had operated for 30 years under various owners and station identities, was not maintained aside from Breakfast Television.
 In the same month, Citytv Toronto became the first television station in Canada to begin broadcasting its local newscasts in high definition.

 The following year on June 8, the CRTC approved the CTV takeover of CHUM.
 However, the CRTC made the deal conditional on CTV divesting itself of Citytv, because there were already CTV owned-and-operated stations serving the same cities (CFTO-TV Toronto, CIVT-TV Vancouver, CFCN-TV Calgary, CFRN-TV Edmonton, and CKY-TV Winnipeg).
 Without the divestment, CTV would have exceeded the CRTC's concentration of media ownership limits.
 CTV announced on June 11, 2007, that it would retain the A-Channel stations, and sell the Citytv stations to Rogers Communications for $375 million.
 The transaction was approved by the CRTC on September 28 and was completed on October 31, 2007.
-On September 8, 2009, CITY Toronto moved to its current location at Yonge-Dundas Square at 33 Dundas Street East.
+On September 8, 2009, CITY Toronto moved to Yonge-Dundas Square (now Sankofa Square) at 33 Dundas Street East.

 On December 6, 2010, CityNews Tonight Toronto anchor and continuity announcer Mark Dailey died after a long battle with cancer.
 The Citytv system began to phase in a modified branding in October 2012, with a new logo consisting only of the name "City", and some promotions using the verbal branding "City Television" (later also switched to simply "City") instead of "Citytv".
 The change marked the first major alteration to the "Citytv" brand since its introduction in 1972.
-The network adopted the name "City" on December 31, 2012 during its New Year's Eve special.
-For the 2018-19 television season, the network reintroduced its original "Citytv" branding, and its social media accounts.
+The network adopted the name "City" on December 31, 2012, during its New Year's Eve special.
+For the 2018–19 television season, the network reintroduced its original "Citytv" branding, and its social media accounts.

-Expanding into a national footprint
+Rogers moved Citytv's Toronto operations to the Rogers Building at Bloor and Mount Pleasant in March 2025.